 - The CB1 receptors are centralized in the nervous system and the brain.

 The exact way in which CBD contributes to a reduction in seizures and affects the ECS is still unknown.
-Another form of research leads to the idea of CBD containing the ability to affect the receptors which can help calm the neurons firing during a seizure, but these studies are far from confirmed as there is still a large amount of unknown as noted above.
+Another form of research leads to the idea of CBD having the ability to affect the receptors which can help calm the neurons firing during a seizure, but these studies are far from confirmed as there is still a large amount of unknown as noted above.

 But we do know that CBD oil can have a positive effect on your dog’s seizure activity.
 If he feels any side effects at all, it will most probably take the form of mild drowsiness.

 **Note.
 Even big pharma has finally recognized the power of CBD oil for seizures.
 Just a few months ago, the FDA approved the first drug containing CBD for the treatment of epilepsy.

 How Much CBD Oil Should My Dog Have?

 The CBD dosage you want to give to your dog depends on his size.
 Smaller dogs require lower dosages, of course, and larger dogs will need more to see an effect.
 You can make these determinations based on your dog’s weight.
 It is best to follow the label directions on the product you buy.

 You’ll also want to decide which form of CBD is right for your dog.
 Chewable tablets are best for some dogs.
 Some owners will find oils and tinctures easier.
 Make the right choice for yourself and your dog.

 When choosing a CBD oil, shop carefully.
 You want to make sure you select the best option out there.[RELATED: Choosing The Best CBD Oil For Dogs]

 CBD oil for seizures in dogs is a natural alternative with a very promising future.